zalando/zmon/README.rst

 Head over to `demo.zmon.io <https://demo.zmon.io>`_ to take a quick peek into the UI including Grafana2.

-To get familiar with the ideas behind ZMON and how things work, you can take a quick dive in: `Intro <http://zmon.readthedocs.org/en/latest/intro.html>`_
+To get familiar with the ideas behind ZMON and how things work, you can take a quick dive in: `Intro Docs <http://zmon.readthedocs.org/en/latest/intro.html>`_

 Take a look at the slides from our `recent talk at the DevOps Ireland meetup <https://tech.zalando.com/blog/zmon-zalandos-open-source-monitoring-tool-slides/>`_ for background information on ZMON.